 All vehicles need regular maintenance, according to the OEM maintenance schedule.
-Things like changing the oil & filters, checking fluid levels & brakes, and keeping your tires properly inflated are very important.
+Things, like changing the oil and filters, checking fluid levels & brakes, and keeping your tires properly inflated, are very important.
 Don't forget that your accessible vehicle has a few additional features that also need regular maintenance.

 Your BraunAbility wheelchair van will provide safe, reliable service for years to come with proper maintenance.
 If you'd like to talk to your local BraunAbility dealer about an issue or to schedule some maintenance, click here to find your local dealer.